Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

     Pkg.add("https://github.com/MasanoriKanamaru/Astroshaper")
     using Astroshaper

-You can update and run tests as follows.
+You can update the module and run tests as follows.

     Pkg.update("Astroshaper")
     Pkg.test("Astroshaper")